GKingA/offensive_text/README.md

  - https://huggingface.co/bert-base-uncased, and
  - https://huggingface.co/bert-base-multilingual-cased

+The optimal number of epochs for each model were the following:
+ - EN: 2,
+ - EN-multi: 2,
+ - DE: 1,
+ - DE-multi: 3,
+ - DE-HASOC: 2,
+ - DE-HASOC-multi: 8,
+ - GermEval: 6,
+ - GermEval-multi: 4

 Change the data paths in the config files to direct to the concatenated normalised path and the test.json to direct to the normalised test files.